-Simple Massage & Stretching Techniques to Relive Hand & Wrist Tension
+Simple Massage & Stretching Techniques to Relieve Hand & Wrist Tension

 As computer use at work and home has increased for many people in recent years, so too have repetitive stress disorders, such as carpal tunnel syndrome.
 If you work at a computer all day, for example as a medical billing and coding specialist or administrative assistant, you may experience symptoms of repetitive stress disorders, including hand pain, wrist pain, and fatigue in the arms and hands.
 In this video, a certified massage therapist and instructor at Carrington College teaches some techniques to ease tension and improve flexibility and mobility in the arm, wrist, and hand.